 It makes me happy to reuse materials because it saves money and is overall less wasteful.
 Plus, it’s a great way to show the kids how using their imaginations can transform the same materials into new adventures.

 Related: Christmas Preschool Songs

-3. Add the trees to the bin of “Christmas lights”, then let the children play and explore!
+Finally, let the children play and explore!